Granby, Nottinghamshire: Population and facilities

-The parish has a population of about 300 people – 328 in the 2001 census and 485 (including Sutton-cum-Granby and Elton on the Hill) in the 2011 census.
+The parish (which includes the hamlet of Sutton-cum-Granby) had a population of 328 in the 2001 census and 485 (also counting Elton on the Hill) in the 2011 census.
+Granby alone had 394 residents at the 2021 census.
 It lies about 14 miles east of Nottingham.
 Earlier census returns suggest a peak population of 439 in the 1891 census and a low point of 248 in 1951.
 The civil and church parishes of Granby include the hamlet of Sutton-cum-Granby, a mile to the north.
 Both these parishes are run by councils.

 Present development in Granby is governed by the Granby cum Sutton Village Plan adopted by Rushcliffe Council.
-Since December 2019, the member of Parliament (MP) for Rushcliffe constituency, to which Granby belongs, is the Conservative Ruth Edwards.
+Granby is part of the Rushcliffe constituency in the House of Commons.

 Granby no longer has a school – the building now serves as the village hall.
 Most children attend Orston Primary School, and for secondary education many go to Toot Hill School in the nearby town of Bingham.
 The village has bus services with Nottingham and Melton Mowbray.
 The nearest railway station is at Aslockton, with trains every one or two hours to Nottingham, Grantham and beyond.

 The village has one pub since the closure in 2015 of the Boot & Shoe, whose site was sold for housing.
 The remaining Marquis of Granby (possibly the original house of that name, dating back to 1760) serves a range of real ales and has won awards for the quality of its beer.
 The Marquess of Granby is a subsidiary title of the Duke of Rutland, used as a courtesy title by the duke's eldest son.
 The most famous marquess was General John Manners (1721–1770), who distinguished himself in the Seven Years' War and later entered politics.